yzyii/luashitacast/Commands.md

 /lightningres /lres /tres - toggles Lightning Resistance set on/off.

 /evasion /eva   - toggles Evasion set on/off.

+/override /or   - toggles Override set on/off.
-                  you could also use this set for special sets such as a MNK Counter set, a DRK Zerg set, Virtue Stone sets etc. as it will simply override your default idle / TP gear.
+                  you could also use this set for special sets such as a MNK Counter set, a DRK Zerg set, Virtue Stone sets, HELM/Fishing/Crafting sets, as it will simply override your default idle / TP gear.

 [Special Commands]
 /lockset [number] - equips the given lockset and locks equipment